Placement/Challenge Testing FAQs

 Where do I go for testing during Orientation?

-All Placement and Challenge Testing is conducted in the basement of the Library during Orientation.
+All Placement and Challenge Testing is conducted in Garner Hall (113-3) for Early Placement Testing and in Library 144 during Orientations 3 and 4.

 How will I know which Placement Tests I must take and which Challenge Tests I am eligible to take?

 You will receive an email (via your MyBarry account) if you are eligible to take the English Challenge test or if you are required to take the math, English, or reading tests.
 You will also receive information at Orientation check-in that will identify any required and/or optional tests you must or may take.

 My friend does not have to take as many placement tests as I do.
 Why?

 Determination of which tests you must or may take is individualized and based on your SAT or ACT scores and your major; therefore, some students may take more or different tests than others.

 I may need to be in contact with a family member while I am testing.
 May I use my cellphone?

 No. Cellphones must be turned off during testing.
 In fact, cellphone service is extremely limited in the Library basement.